-I grant an Order of Possession to the landlord effective two days after service of thisOrder on the tenant.
+I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
 Should the tenant(s) fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

-Pursuant to section 67 of the Act, I find that the landlord is entitled to a monetary Order in the amount of \$890.00 for unpaid rent owing for July 2015, as of July 17, 2015.
+Pursuant to section 67 of the Act, I find that the landlord is entitled to a monetary Order in the amount of \$595.00 for unpaid rent owing for July 2015.
 The landlord is provided with these Orders in the above terms and the tenant must be served with this Order as soon as possible.
 Should the tenant fail to comply with these Orders, these Orders may be filed in the Small Claims Division of the Provincial Court and enforced as Orders of that Court.